 Felt, wool and stitches and later intricate lines of drawings are the foundations of my practice.

 The themes of my work focus on loss, memory, silence, bodily image and identity…

 My practice often knots together the elements of a conversation which is meaningful in its ability to shape the different parts of a project through repetitive and relentless actions (drawing, knitting, sewing).

-Having spent a few years in psycho therapy verbalising anxiety, trauma, self harming and emotions trough a language which is unfamiliar (I’m originally from Italy), I am also bringing some therapy issues into my art practice – loss, settling in a new country, rejection of my native cultural identity – in a attempt to slowly rebuilt/recreate what it’s been carefully deconstructed during the sessions.
+Having spent a few years in psychotherapy verbalising anxiety, trauma, self-harming and emotions through a language which is unfamiliar (I’m originally from Italy), I am also bringing some therapy issues into my art practice – loss, settling in a new country, rejection of my native cultural identity – in an attempt to slowly rebuilt/recreate what it’s been carefully deconstructed during the sessions.